4C-multiphysics/4C/doc/readthedocs/tutorials.rst

 Most of the tutorials use Cubit to generate the finite element geometry, so we will introduce one possible pre-processing method here for the general case.
 The output format used here is Exodus II, which is a binary format.
-This cannot be read by |FOURC| directly, but a converter within the |FOURC| framework, ``pre_exodus`` is used to generate a valid ASCII formatted input file.
+This cannot be read by |FOURC| directly, but a converter within the |FOURC| framework, ``pre_exodus`` is used to generate a valid input file.
 You'll find more information about this converter in the :ref:`Preprocessing section <preprocessing>`.

-At this time, six tutorials are available to show different features of |FOURC|.
+The following tutorials are available to show different features of |FOURC|.

 .. toctree::
    :maxdepth: 2